Lavarchus/gene_tree_correction_workflow/README.md

 # Get UCE locus name
 UCE_NAME=$(basename $ALN .nexus)
-# Set your output directory to store gene trees
+# If you haven't already, set your output directory to store gene trees
-OUTDIR1="/scratch/astral/chaetodontidae/1_iqtree_out"
+OUTDIR1="/scratch/chaets/6_astral/1_iqtree_out"

 # Run maximum likelihood analyses for each UCE alignment with IQ-TREE2 for 1,000 ultrafast bootstrap replicates.
 You might want to run SH-alrt branch test as support values will enable more conserved node collapsing later on because they are less likely to max out compared to bootstrap ones.
 iqtree2 -s $ALN --prefix ${OUTDIR1}/${UCE_NAME} -B 1000 -T AUTO --threads-max 4 --mem 2G